redis/docs/content/develop/connect/clients/client-side-caching.md

 ---

-*Client-side caching* reduces network traffic between a Redis client and the server.
-This generally gives better performance.
+*Client-side caching* reduces network traffic between a Redis client and the server, which generally improves performance.
 See [Client-side caching compatibility with Redis Software and Redis Cloud]({{< relref "operate/rs/references/compatibility/client-side-caching" >}}) for details on Redis versions that support CSC.